DamilolaAjayi/Blog/README.md

 # Blog
 A blog built with React.
-Mongo, and NodeJs
+Mongo, and NodeJs.

+Hosted on AWS